TomasHubelbauer/is4a-leaderboard/README.md

 Remotely, the code runs daily in a GitHub Actions workflow, see [`main.yml`](.github/workflows/main.yml).

 Locally you can run the backend using `npm start` and the frontend using `npm run serve`.

+## To-Do

+### Cut a release each time the position advances

+Add a pipeline step which uses the GitHub API to cut a release each time the position advances.